BrianNewsom/ai3202/Assignment5/README.md

-# A\* Search
+# Value Iteration
 ## Author: Brian Newsom

-This program computes A value iteration to provide an optimal route through a given world.
+This program computes a value iteration to provide an optimal route through a given world.
 Further parameters can be found in Assignment5.pdf.

 The input files are in the input folders.